 Once the details of your claim have been passed to the other party's insurer, they may offer to have the repairs to your vehicle done for you.
 If they don't, you’ll need to recover the cost involved, along with any other uninsured losses.

-If a vehicle is written off by an insurer the salvage must be dealt with correctly to make sure that dangerous, badly repaired vehicles aren't put back on the road or that the salvage isn’t used to give a new identity to a stolen vehicle.
+If a vehicle's written off because the damage is too severe or repair costs too high, it's important that the remains of the vehicle – the salvage – is dealt with correctly to make sure that dangerous, badly repaired vehicles aren't put back on the road or that the wreck isn’t used to give a new identity to a stolen vehicle.

-- Category A - scrap/crush only, no economically salvageable parts e.g. total burnouts
+- A: scrap/crush only, no economically salvageable parts e.g. total burnouts

-- Category B - break for spares and crush body-shell/chassis
+- B: break for spares and crush body-shell/chassis

-- Category C - repairable but repair costs exceed pre-accident value.
+- C: repairable but repair costs exceed pre-accident value

-- Category D - repairable but repair costs do not exceed pre-accident value
+- D: repairable but repair costs don't exceed pre-accident value

-You might also hear the terms 'actual loss' to describe categories A and B, and 'constructive loss' to describe C and D.
+You might also hear the terms 'actual loss' to describe categories A and B, and 'constructive loss' to describe C and D (S and N).

 - Details of all total loss vehicles are notified to DVLA and recorded on the Motor Insurance Anti-Fraud and Theft Register (MIAFTR) along with the salvage category assigned to the vehicle.

-- The VIN (Vehicle Identification Number) plate, Visible VIN and number plates must be securely disposed of (A and B) and airbags/seatbelt components must be properly disposed of and not re-sold (B)
+- The VIN (Vehicle Identification Number) plate, Visible VIN and number plates must be securely disposed i.e. crushed along with the bodyshell (A and B) and airbags/seatbelt components must be properly disposed of and not re-sold (B)

-- Vehicles in Categories C and D may be sold on for repair.
+- Vehicles in Categories C and D (S and N) may be sold on for repair.

 - Vehicles notified to DVLA in categories A and B will not be re-registered by DVLA.